-Every time someone told me that I looked great at this size, it reinforced the need for me to stay that way.
+Every time someone told me I looked great at this size, it reinforced the need for me to stay that way.
 The fact is, though, that bodies are beautiful at any size.
 My weight loss doesn’t look that significant, and I was neither unhealthier or healthier at either weight on a BMI scale.
 But what I do know is that the weight loss I experienced was deeply personal and associated with a lot of pain.
 My pain, my disorder, and my anxiety became deeply tied to this change in my size.
 My illness was sexualized and praised.
 Weight change is natural.
 Life changes are natural.
 But what wasn’t natural was that the response that I got for being so sick was the most positive affirmation of my body I had ever received in my life.

 I commend anyone trying to get healthier by losing weight in a safe, effective way with the support of their healthcare team.
-But I also encourage strangers, acquaintances, friends and family to stop focussing on people’s bodies as an object to be assessed and notarized.
+But I also encourage strangers, acquaintances, friends and family to stop focusing on people’s bodies as an object to be assessed and notarized.
 Bodies are fine at any size.

 Instead, complement folks on their infectious smiles.
 Remark upon their joyous laugh; their quick wit, their bravery, their kindness, their intelligence and enthusiasm; their leadership.
 Complement people on their ability to carry themselves through life with grace and humility.
 On the strength that they show, despite enduring heavy burdens.
 Let them know how much they mean to you.

 Maybe, by shifting the dialogue away from how we look, we can support those who are struggling to recover without even knowing it.
 These invisible battles continuously play out in everyone’s lives, so why not strive to support all in even the smallest of victories?
 Maybe, by focusing on the gifts we bring to others, we can create a safer space for people of every size to exist in.